 Where do I submit my application for graduation and thesis?

 All materials for graduation (your application, copies of your thesis) go to the Dean's Office of your school.
-The Office of Graduate and Postdoctoral Studies, nor the Provost's Office, accepts these materials.
+Neither The Office of Graduate and Postdoctoral Studies, nor the Office of Academic Affairs, accepts these materials.

 What kind of visa do I need?